High Thermoelectric Performance via Stacking-Controlled Symmetry Breaking in Layered XZnBi (X = Rb, Cs) Zintl Materials: Results and Discussions

 \subsection{Transport Properties}

 The transport properties of semiconductors are very sensitive to the doping level or carrier concentration ($n$).
 A small change in $n$ leads to a large change in transport coefficients.
 Hence, optimization of $n$ is the easiest approach to tune the thermoelectric parameters of a material.
-Figure S8 and \ref{fig:1.7} shows the variation of Seebeck coefficient ($S$) in AA and AB stacking with respect to electron and hole concentration at different temperatures using CRTA model only.
-The range of $n$ considered is well within the regime of semiconducting materials.
+Figure \ref{fig:1.8} (a) shows the variation of the Seebeck coefficient ($S$) in AA and AB stacking with respect to electron and hole concentration at 900 K. The range of $n$ considered is well within the regime of semiconducting materials.
 All the phases shows directional dependent $S$ because of the anisotropic electronic structure.

-From Figure S8 and \ref{fig:1.7}, the magnitude of $S$ exhibits a typical decreasing trend with increasing $n$ across all investigated temperatures (300 K, 600 K, 900 K) and in both stacking configurations, as expected from diffusive transport theory.
-At low $n$, the chemical potential is well within the bandgap.
-In this scenario, the charge carriers observe maximum asymmetry in the density of states and S shows highest value in this charge concentration.
+From Figure \ref{fig:1.8} (a), the magnitude of $S$ exhibits a typical decreasing trend with increasing $n$ across all investigated temperatures (300 K, 600 K, 900 K) in AB stacking of CsZnBi, as expected from Boltzmann transport theory.
+The same behaviour can be observed at other temperatures and stackings, as shown in Figure S7-S11 (a).
+At low $n$, the electronic chemical potential is well within the bandgap.
+In this scenario, the charge carriers observe maximum asymmetry in the density of states and $S$ shows the highest value in this charge concentration.
 Increasing $n$ pushed the chemical potential inside the filled bands.
 As a result, carriers observe low asymmetry in density of states and cancel the overall effect of voltage developed by charge transportation.
-Hence, at higher $n$, S falls monotonically.
-At low carrier concentrations (10$^{17}$-10$^{18}$ cm$^{-3}$), S reaches values as high as 600 $\mu$VK$^{-1}$, indicating strong thermoelectric potential in both n-type and p-type regimes.
-Notably, RbZnBi consistently shows higher Seebeck coefficients than CsZnBi for equivalent carrier densities in both stackings, particularly in the p-type x-direction, suggesting better carrier filtering or enhanced effective mass in RbZnBi.
+Hence, at higher $n$, $S$ falls monotonically.
+At low carrier concentrations (10$^{17}$-10$^{18}$ cm$^{-3}$), $S$ reaches values as high as 600 $\mu$VK$^{-1}$ (at 300 K) due to the moderate bandgap of both materials.
+Notably, RbZnBi consistently shows higher $S$ than CsZnBi for equivalent carrier densities in both stackings, particularly in the p-type x-direction, suggesting better carrier filtering or enhanced effective mass in RbZnBi.
 Directional anisotropy is also evident for both compounds.
-The x-direction consistently yields higher S values in the p-type regime, suggesting band anisotropy may play a role in optimizing directional performance.
-Overall, p-type doping in the z-direction emerges as the most favorable transport channel for maximizing Seebeck coefficient in both materials.
+The x-direction consistently yields higher $S$ values in the p-type regime, suggesting band anisotropy may play a role in optimizing directional performance.
+Overall, p-type doping in the z-direction emerges as the most favorable transport channel for maximizing the $S$ in both materials.